Squarecat8/Consultancy-Assessment/README.md

 - `Consultancy-Assessment.Rproj`  : Keep track of RProject structure
 - `README.md`   : This file.
 Explains the project directory contents
 - `renv.lock`   : RENV file that keeps track of packages needed
 - `run_project.R`   : The main file to automate the production line of reports
+- `user_profile.R`  : Script file to install necessary packages.
+(See note.)

+**Note**: Other users who open this project should be prompted with `renv` and all the necessary packages should be downloaded and installed.
+In case of trouble, `user_profile.R` will help with installing the packages manually.

 ## Instructions for Reproduing the Analysis

-1. Install `renv` package, which will manage the packages used in this project.
+1. Set up the environment by following the prompt of `renv`.
+(Run `renv::restore()`)
-2. Run `renv::restore()` in the R Console to install necessary packages.
+  - In case of any trouble, run `user_profile.R` to install the necessary packages.
-3. Once packages are ready, run `run_project.R` script to reproduce the report.
+2. Once packages are ready, run `run_project.R` script to reproduce the report.
 4. The report will be generated under `documents` folder.